swanav/websocket-server-c/README.md

-# websocket-server-c
+# Websocket Server

-A Websocket Server written in C
+A lightweight Websocket server library, written on top of BSD sockets API.